yugabyte/yugabyte-db/docs/content/preview/integrations/cdc/debezium.md

     }'
     ```

-For a list of all the configuration options we provide with the Debezium YugabyteDB connector, see the [configuration options](../../../explore/change-data-capture/debezium-connector-yugabytedb/#connector-configuration-properties).
+For a list of all the configuration options provided with the Debezium YugabyteDB connector, see [Connector configuration properties](../../../explore/change-data-capture/debezium-connector-yugabytedb/#connector-configuration-properties).

 {{< warning title="Warning" >}}

-YugabyteDB's CDC implementation doesn't support DROP TABLE and TRUNCATE TABLE commands yet, and the behavior of these commands while streaming data from CDC is undefined.
+YugabyteDB's CDC implementation doesn't currently support DROP TABLE and TRUNCATE TABLE, and the behavior of these commands while streaming data from CDC is undefined.
 If you need to drop or truncate a table, delete the stream ID using [yb-admin](../../../admin/yb-admin/#change-data-capture-cdc-commands).

 See [limitations](../../../explore/change-data-capture/#limitations) for more details on upcoming feature support.